AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ---
 # How stitching works

 Stitching makes a minimum of two passes on data in a given dataset.
-In general these passes are similar for both types of stitching, with some nuances.
+In general, these passes are similar for both types of stitching, with some nuances.

 ## Field-based stitching